 A windows operator features a worm gear driving mechanism with a steel arm and is often used in steel-framed windows.

 A side jamb is the side-post or lining on a window or doorway.

 A single hung window has the top sash fixed in place and does not move while the bottom sash is freely operable.

-A tempered glass is tough safety glass that is 4-5 times harder than regular glass and is made under extreme heating followed by rapid cooling.
+Tempered glass is a tough safety glass that is 4-5 times harder than regular glass and is made under extreme heating followed by rapid cooling.
 When it breaks, it shatters into little pebbles that pose less danger.

-This is the measure of the rate at which heat is transferred across the window and tells how well the window insulates.
-It ranges between 0.25 and 1.25 and measured in Btu/h.
+U- Factor is the measure of the rate at which heat is transferred across the window and tells how well the window insulates.
+It ranges between 0.25 and 1.25 and is measured in Btu/h.

 Warm Edge technology uses spacer bars to insulate the edges of sealed window units to keep the panes of glass apart and reduce heat loss.